hnevkop/demo-user-service/README.md

 1. To authenticate, send a POST request to the `/login` endpoint.
 This will return a JWT token in the response body.
 2. For any subsequent requests to protected routes, include this token as a Bearer token in the `Authorization` header.

+NOTE: users that are created are not used in JWT token.
+Check Out `JwtAuthenticationFilter`

 ## Database Configuration